What Happens To My Pension If The Company Goes Bankrupt?

 Given the downward spiral that GE has been in over the past year, we have received the same question over and over again from a number of GE employees and retirees: “If GE goes bankrupt, what happens to my pension?”
 While it's anyone’s guess what the future holds for GE, this is an important question that any employee with a pension should

-Given the downward spiral that GE has been in over the past year, we have received the same question over and over again from a number of GE employees and retirees: “If GE goes bankrupt, what happens to my pension?”
-While it's anyone’s guess what the future holds for GE, this is an important question that any employee with a pension should know the answer to.
-While some employees are aware of the PBGC (Pension Benefit Guarantee Corporation) which is an organization that exists to step in and provide pension benefits to employees if the employer becomes insolvent, very few are aware that the PBGC itself may face insolvency within the next ten years.
-So if the company can’t make the pension payments and the PBGC is out of money, are employees left out in the cold?
+Over the past few years, we have seen a number of companies go bankrupt that sponsored pension plans for their employees which causes the employees to ask “If my company goes bankrupt, what happens to my pension?”
+While some employees are aware of the PBGC (Pension Benefit Guarantee Corporation), which is an organization that exists to step in and provide pension benefits to employees if the employer becomes insolvent, very few are aware that the PBGC itself may face insolvency within the next ten years.
+So, if the company can’t make the pension payments and the PBGC is out of money, are employees left out in the cold?

 Pension shortfall